EngineerChris/End-to-End-Jenkins-CI-CD-Pipeline-Project/README.md

 ![SplunkSetup4!](https://github.com/awanmbandi/realworld-cicd-pipeline-project/blob/zdocs/images/fwefwrfwrsgvsdsd.png)

 #### Step 2: Install The Splunk Forwarder only on the `Dev, Stage and Prod` Servers
+- **NOTE:**
+  - Splunk Forwarder are installed into servers/env where the logs are coming from which is usually the application/web Servers.
+  - Logs will then be forwarded from here to the Indexer.
-- **NOTE:** Execute every command mentioned bellow across all application servers in all the enviroments
+  - Execute every command mentioned bellow across all application servers in all the enviroments
-- **NOTE:** Do Not install the Splunk Server in these resources/environments
+  - **DO NOT** install the Splunk Server / indexer in these resources/environments.
+**STEPS**
 - **SSH** Into your instances, as normal user `ec2-user` or ubuntu or centos etc
 - Download the Splunk forwarder RPM installer package
 ```bash
 wget -O splunkforwarder-9.1.1-64e843ea36b1.x86_64.rpm "https://download.splunk.com/products/universalforwarder/releases/9.1.1/linux/splunkforwarder-9.1.1-64e843ea36b1.x86_64.rpm"

 ```
 - Install the Forwarder
 ```bash